 I grew up on our family farm in Mud Lake, Idaho.
 My brothers and sister still live in the area.
 These pictures were taken in my sister's house where we are all partaking in the Idaho passion for foosball.

 I got my private pilot's license in 1980, and between 2002-2004 built a kit aircraft.
 It is a Europa XS tri-gear, registered as G-RMMT, and is decorated with decals of Grommit, from the Wallace and Grommit animation series.
 It is built of fiberglass, seats two, and cruises at about 120-130 miles per hour.
-I mainly fly around the UK, and have taken it onto the Continent a few times.
-In summer of 2017, my wife Diane and I had a very nice 3-week flying holiday in France and Germany.
-We hope to fly up to Scotland if the weather ever cooperates.
+We mainly fly around the UK, and have taken it onto the Continent several times to France, Germany, and Denmark.
+Now with retirement, we'll fly more because we can fly whenever the weather is good, even if it is the middle of the week.

-One of the reasons I want to slow down a bit is to have more time to play music.
+Now with retirement, I will have more time to play music.
 I (try to) play a number of instruments.
-Here is a picture of one of the more unusual: Scottish bagpipes.
+Besides the guitar, here is a picture of one of the more unusual: Scottish bagpipes.